Advanced Level Course on Leadership (ALC-L) in Health Professions Education (HPE)

 apply theories of leadership in developing a solution and plan of action

 critically analyze the leadership challenge through different organizational frameworks

 analyze literature and research evidence from a range of sources to identify what others have done for the leadership challenge and what does not

 develop an implementation plan using the different leadership approaches and organizational frames

 The assessment in this course is divided into the following two components which have to be passed separately.

-- In the distance learning component, assessment will be based on completion and grading of an application based independent study and written assignment using best evidence medical education (BEME).
+- In the distance learning component, assessment will be based on completion and grading of an application based independent study and written assignment using all course material and best evidence medical education (BEME)

-For satisfactory completion of the course requirements, student has to attain at least 55% scores in continuous assessment and the written assignments independently, with an overall aggregate of 60%.
+For satisfactory completion of the course requirements, student has to attain at least 55 per cent scores in continuous assessment, mid-semester assessment and the written assignments independently, with an overall aggregate of 60 per cent.

-The course is highly participatory, offered through interactive plenaries, individual and group case-based presentations, on-line and small group activities.
+The course is highly participatory, offered through interactive plenaries, individual presentations, group case-based learning and presentations, other small group activities including role play.
 It also uses online faculty support for independent study and written assignment.
-There is special emphasis on critically thinking, problem-solving and decision-making through case-based learning approaches.
+There is special emphasis on critical thinking, problem-solving and decision-making through case-based learning approaches.